The Linguistics of Stephen King

 About the Author(s)

-James Arthur Anderson is a professor emeritus at Johnson & Wales University, where he taught writing, literature, and science fiction until his retirement in 2021.
+James Arthur Anderson is a professor emeritus at Johnson & Wales University, where he taught writing and literature for more than 35 years.
 He has published book-length critical studies on H.P.
-Lovecraft, Ray Bradbury and Stephen King, and received The Rocky Wood Memorial Scholarship for Nonfiction from the Horror Writers Association in 2016.
+Lovecraft and Ray Bradbury, and received The Rocky Wood Memorial Scholarship for Nonfiction from the Horror Writers Association in 2016.
+He lives in Garfield, Georgia and is a part-time instructor at East Georgia State College.

 Bibliographic Details